Dr Anino Emuwa | 40 Outstanding Global Women 2023

 Dr Anino Emuwa is Founder of ‘100 Women @ Davos’ and this years keynote speaker at our Inspiring Global Women For Growth Event 2023

 Working in an international context and gaining international experience throughout their career is now of vital importance for women leaders.
-At our exclusive Think Women Event on March 10, 2023, we will be exploring ‘Inspiring Global Women for Growth’.
+It is also critical for de-risking enterprises around the world as we shift to a more ESG-driven business model.

 Born in Nigeria, she has lived in six countries and is bilingual in English and French.
 Dr Emuwa completed her Doctorate in Business Administration at Nottingham Business School.
-She holds an MBA from Cranfield School of Management and a BSc Economics from the London School of Economics.
-Dr Emuwa is a Fellow of the Chartered Management Institute and a member of the Institute of Directors.
+She holds an MBA from Cranfield School of Management.
+She also holds a BSc Economics from the London School of Economics, is a Fellow of the Chartered Management Institute and a member of the Institute of Directors.